1ch0r/OpenDSP/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 If you have ideas for new features, improvements, or educational modules, feel free to fork the repo and submit a pull request!

 ---